AkberJag/portfolio-template/README.md

 - **Icon support**: Lucide Icons for seamless icon integration.
 - **Responsive layout**: Works on all screen sizes, from mobile to desktop.
 - **Easy setup**: Simple installation and configuration process.
+- **Markdown support**: Write section content using Markdown syntax for rich text formatting.

 ## How It Works

 ### Adding a Section Component (e.g., ContactSection.vue)

 To add a new section, you need to create a corresponding Vue component (e.g., `ContactSection.vue`) and manage its data using the JSON configuration file.
-Here’s how to do it step-by-step:
+Here's how to do it step-by-step:

 1. **Create the Component:**

    Create a new Vue component in your `components` folder.
 For example, `ContactSection.vue`

 2. **Define the Section in the JSON File:**
    Next, define the new section in your portfolio-data.json file.
 This is where you can manage the content of each section.
-For example, to add the ContactSection, you could define it as follows:
+You can use Markdown syntax in your content fields for rich text formatting.

 ```json
 {